 Prices below are based on prices I found on amazon, and do not include shipping.

-- Winsor & Newton Cotman Water Colour Paint Sketchers’ Pocket Box- 12 colors ($17-30) This set is a quick way to get a range of colors at an affordable price.
-Van Gogh is also pretty good and inexpensive.
-Another way to save money without losing quality is to buy a plastic palette and tubes of paint in primary colors (quinacridone red, lemon yellow, ultramarine and phthalo blue).
-Do NOT buy Pentel, Angora, Arteza, Koi, Sargent or Arteza brand paints- these are very poor quality and don’t perform well.
+Winsor & Newton Cotman Water Colour Paint Sketchers’ Pocket Box- 12 colors ($17-30) This set is a quick way to get a range of colors at an affordable price.
+Van Gogh is also pretty good and inexpensive, as well as White Knights.
+Do NOT buy Pentel, Angora, Arteza, Koi, Sargent or brand paints- these are very poor quality and don’t perform well.

 Paper towels, a 1-qt sized clean plastic container to hold water, number 2 pencil, a pencil sharpener and an eraser.
-Eventually you may want to bring salt, Pigma Micron .5 mm felt tip pens, and removable art masking fluid, although these are not essential.
+Optional items include salt, Pigma Micron .5 mm felt tip pens, and removable art masking fluid and permanent white gouache.